William Yolland: Tay bridge disaster (1879)

 He was a member of the Board of Inquiry into the Tay Bridge disaster, with fellow members Henry Cadogan Rothery and William Henry Barlow.
 A train was lost on the night of 28 December 1879 while crossing the Tay estuary just south of Dundee.
 The centre section of the 2-mile-long bridge collapsed during a storm, with the loss of all on board the train.
 The inquiry sat initially in Dundee to hear eyewitness accounts of the accident, and then in London for expert evidence.
 They produced their final report in June 1880, and concluded that the bridge was "badly designed, badly built and badly maintained".
-Yolland went on to report on the state of other Bouch bridges, especially a very similar structure at Montrose, the South Esk Viaduct.
-Yolland found that the bridge was in such a dire state, with the piers not perpendicular, that it failed under test and needed to be demolished and replaced by a more stable double-track structure.
+Yolland went on to report on the state of other bridges designed by Thomas Bouch, especially a very similar structure at Montrose, the South Esk Viaduct.
+Yolland found that the viaduct was in such a dire state, with the piers not perpendicular, that it failed under test and needed to be demolished and replaced by a more stable double-track structure.
 The directors of the owning company, the North British Railway, did not "feel free to adopt this suggestion" and the Board of Trade allowed the company to build a less expensive replacement, retaining their narrower and less stable single-track design.